How to Study More Effectively – Top Methods for College

 Google Docs is a free, web-based processing suite where users create, edit, and share documents, spreadsheets, and presentations in a variety of formats, like PDF, DOC, and HTML.
 With information securely stored online, users have access from anywhere.
 All that’s required is a Google ID and Internet connection.

 A prolific tool providing advanced collaboration, Google Docs offers simultaneous document viewing/editing, real-time updating, and an IM sidebar.
 Imagine a study group taking notes in the same document, simultaneously.
 Such added detail and perspective could improve learning.
 Now, what about a group research project or spreadsheet?
 The potential is limitless.
 This is how to study better.

 Google Docs has over 60 add-on tools and syncs with Google Bookmarks/Note/Drive, etc.

 Users receive 1GB storage and basic editing functions.
 While these functions are the most heavily-used, bare-bones editing can also help with note-taking.
 Without clip-art to rival Word, Google Doc users insert graphics by uploading their own or searching online.

 Overall, Google Docs resembles a pared-down version of Word with immense portability, but without the hefty price tag.

 Workflowy is an interface from which to create notes, organize personal lists, plan events, write creatively, or even complete major research papers.
 According to the company blog, “WorkFlowy is a zoomable document that provides unprecedented flexibility in organizing your ideas.”

 Workflowy users create lists where bullets lead into other bullets.
-Multiple pages of information are woven together into one list housing linked layers of information.
+Multiple pages of information are woven together into one list that houses linked layers of information.
 Such lists, with searchable points and the ability to tag key information, are much more complex than basic outlines.

 Workflowy services include free, PRO, and Workflowy for Teams.
 Free users only get 1 list, but upgraded PRO accounts are available for $49/year.
 PRO users get unlimited lists, offline editing, and safeguards to back-up information while ensuring password safety.
 Team users receive package deals.